 Hence the blog, as in my free time I like to talk to about things that I see in my country or abroad. in my free time I like to blog about human rights issues that I see in my country, or abroad.

-Include variety of social issues, disasters, emergencies, conflict reporting and women rights issues.
+My areas of work includee variety of social issues, disasters, emergencies, conflict reporting and women rights issues.
 Additionally, I have been involved in several capacity building initiatives, plus certified trainer on human rights, peace-building and conflict resolution.

-The other countries I traveled for work purposes include: India, Nepal, Afghanistan, Thailand, Iran, Syria, UAE, Jordan, Algeria, Belgium, France, Germany, Italy, Spain, Slovenia and this journey continues.
+For my work, I extensively travel within Pakistan.
+The other countries I traveled for work purposes include: India, Nepal, Afghanistan, Thailand, Malaysia, Iran, Syria, UAE, Jordan, Algeria, Belgium, France, Austria, Germany, Italy, Spain, Slovenia and this journey continues.